orbitalquark/textadept/FAQ.md

 **Q:**
-On Linux I get a `error while loading shared libraries: <lib>: cannot open` `shared object file: No such file or directory` when trying to run Textadept.
+On Linux I get a `error while loading shared libraries: <lib>: cannot open` `shared object file: No such file or directory` when trying to run Textadept, or I get odd behavior in the terminal version, even crashes.
 How do I fix it?

 **A:**
 It is difficult to provide a binary that runs on all Linux platforms since the